 Substitution Type 01 ‘ADP Manual Substitution’ will be available and should be used for occasional changes in planned working time.

 For Continuous and Fixed Term employees, both shift loadings and absence deductions are based on the employee’s work schedule rule.
-Therefore to ensure correct calculations of these elements, it is expected that any shift swaps which may have an impact on these are uploaded into GlobalView®.
+Therefore to ensure correct calculations of these elements, it is expected that any shift swaps which may have an impact on these are uploaded into GlobalView® via the G2 Substitution integration from Workday.

 Scenario 1: Substitution Impact on Shift Loadings